-Elgin Community College is committed to offering inclusive, quality, and rewarding study abroad programs to qualified students and community members.
+Elgin Community College is committed to offering inclusive, safe, and rewarding education abroad programs to qualified students and community members.
 All study abroad participants must meet the following minimum eligibility requirements:

-- No disciplinary record on file with the Office of the Dean of Student Services and Development;
+- No disciplinary record on file with the Office of the Dean of Students; and

 - Approval and recommendation of home institution study abroad advisor.

 - Cumulative college earned grade point average of 2.5/4.0 or higher (unless waived at the discretion of the Associate Dean).

-Short-term, summer, and non-credit bearing study abroad programs are open to students who meet the minimum eligibility requirements and program-specific supplementary eligibility requirements.
+Short-term and summer study abroad programs are open to students who meet the minimum eligibility requirements for study abroad and program specific supplemental eligibility requirements.

 In order to apply to a study abroad program, students must: